Skip to content

 What it does

-For each row of the CSV file supplied represents a single lineage process to be created (or updated).
+Each row of the CSV file supplied represents a single lineage process to be created (or updated).

 Connections must pre-exist